Our research

 While power is not always apparent in environmental communication, it is important to always critically analyse how power relations shape and are shaped by environmental communication: Whose voices are heard and whose are not?
 Whose knowledge counts?
 How do broader power structures enable and constrain sustainability transformations?

-The program consists of five focus areas, which each offers a critical vantage point for understanding and addressing sustainability challenges.
+The programme consists of five focus areas, which each offers a critical vantage point for understanding and addressing sustainability challenges.

 Focus area 1 – Information